-- 1. Select a list and choose Create Project in the right-click menu. - The New Project dialog opens.
-Enter the name of the new project in the text field and click OK. - 3.
+- 1. Click Tools > Add to Project.
+The Select List window opens. - 2.
+Select the List you want to add to the new project and click OK.
+The New Project Dialog opens. - 3.
+Enter the name of the new project in the text field and click OK. - 4.
 The Change Magnitude window opens.
 Select Automatically calculate change magnitude if you want Change Analyzer to set change magnitudes for the listed source files based on the ranges specified in the fields below the check box.
-The Change Analyzer settings will override any existing change magnitudes for the files.
+The Change Analyzer settings will override any existing change magnitudes for the files. - 5.
+Click OK.
+The new project is created.